JamesWilko/Payday-2-BLT-Docs/docs/lua/menu/json_menu.md

 `title` The key for the name of this menu item.
 This is a localized value.
 `description` The key for the description of this menu item.
 This is a localized value.
 `callback` The callback function to call on the `MenuCallbackHandler` when this item is modified.
+`[localized]` Should the title and description be used as localization keys.
+Optional, defaults to true.

 ### Button
 Buttons do not need any extra keys in order to function.
 As long as their callback key is set, they will call the callback function whenever they are pressed.